f1se4/portfolio/md/dashboard/dashboard.md

 For this project I'm going to do short/quick reference as it was hard work to do and there are lots of code lines implemented.

-Also as it was a theorical practice but using real data, I have 'blur' all references or any possible sensible data, to focus only in the context and backend technology used.
+Also as it was a theorycal practice but using real data, I have 'blur' all references or any possible sensible data, to focus only in the context and backend technology used.

 In fact, the 'concept' of the Dashboard it's easy: